 Financial Aid and Verification of Attendance: According to the following federal regulation, 34 CFR 668.21: U.S. Department of Education (DoE) Title IV regulation, a student can only receive Title IV funds based on Title IV eligibility criteria which include class attendance.
 If Title IV funds are disbursed to ineligible students (including students who fail to begin attendance), the institution must return these funds to the U.S. DoE within 30 days of becoming aware that the student will not or has not begun attendance.
-Faculty will provide the Office of Financial Aid with an electronic notification if a student has not attended the first week of class.
-Any student receiving federal financial aid who does not attend the first week of class will have their aid terminated and returned to the DoE.
-Please note that any student who stops attending at any time during the semester may also need to return a portion of their federal aid.
+Any student receiving federal financial aid who does not attend by the census date will have their financial aid terminated and returned to the DoE.
+Please note that any student who stops attending at any time during the semester, a Care report will be submitted, and you will possibly be dropped from the class.
+Your financial aid may have to be recalculated and a portion of your federal aid may have to be returned to the DoE.